djalbat/yapp/README.md

 *If you are interested in contributing to Yapp, in particular contributing to its grammars, see the contribution section below.*

 Yapp is a fully fledged pretty printer that can also double as an editor.
-It has a powerful lexer and parser under the hood as well as the ability to further process parsed content in order to refine its appearance still further.
-In this respect it rivals commercial editors.
-Here are three short examples of some JavaScript, XML and JSON, respectively:
+It has a powerful lexer and parser under the hood as well as the ability to process parsed content in order to refine its appearance still further.
+The result is an experience that rivals commercial editors.

+Here are three short examples:

 ![JavaScript](https://github.com/djalbat/yapp/blob/master/assets/javascript.png)